• Home

 Buttermilk

-Buttermilk is what makes this banana bread moist instead of dry — it keeps the crumb tender and reacts with the baking soda for lift.
-If you’re out, add a tablespoon of white vinegar to ½ cup regular milk, stir, and let it sit 5 minutes.
+The reason this banana bread is moist, not dry, is because of buttermilk.
+It helps keep the crumb tender as well as reacting with the baking soda for lift.
+If you don’t have buttermilk, you can make a substitute by adding 1 tablespoon of white vinegar to 1/2 cup of regular milk, stir and let it sit for 5 minutes.

 Vanilla Extract